Hatch Green Chile Enchiladas

 Red or Green is literally our state question folks.

 1. Preheat your outdoor grill.
-Place your Hatch Chile on preheated grill and cover for a 3-4 minutes without leaving unattended.
+Place your Fresh Hatch Green Chile on preheated grill and cover for 3-4 minutes without leaving unattended.
 Lift the lid and check how they are cooking.
 You want them to get dark and blistered (but not burned) and have the skin separate from the flesh.

 2. Turn the chiles when they reach this point on the first side and complete the process for all sides.
 When they are done, place in a large bowl and cover with plastic wrap to steam.